Baby Tooth

 Logline

-An ostracized young gay man faces personal challenges when he returns to his rural Florida hometown to provide caregiving support for the family he left behind before they reach their breaking point.
+An ostracized young man faces his past when he revisits his rural Florida hometown to provide caregiving support for the family he left behind before they reach their breaking point.

 Synopsis